tobiasb/secret-santa-sms/README.md

 # Elfbot 3000

 Takes a list of people from a CSV file and randomly generates secret santa mappings.
-Sends text messages (SMS) to everyone after.
+Sends text messages (SMS) to everyone.
 That's it.
 Also it supports couples so people get someone other than their spouse.
+Also it's anonymous, the organizer won't know who has whom.

 _NOTE: Requires Twilio account_